-The Compensation Committee works with WTW to analyze competitive market data to determine appropriate base salary levels, annual incentive target levels, and long-term incentive target levels for all of our executives, paying particular attention to applicable comparisons with our 2023 peer group.
+The Compensation Committee works with Towers Watson to analyze competitive market data to determine appropriate base salary levels, annual incentive target levels, and long-term incentive target levels for all of our executives, paying particular attention to applicable comparisons with our 2024 peer group.
 When making comparisons to the peer group, the Compensation Committee seeks to establish compensation levels that approximate its median.
 After determining appropriate levels, the Compensation Committee recommends both CEO and executive officer pay to the Board for approval.
 The CEO is not a member of the Compensation Committee and does not vote on Board matters concerning executive pay.

-With respect to our CEO's pay, the Compensation Committee conducts an annual performance assessment of the CEO and determines appropriate adjustments to all elements of pay based on his individual performance and the Company's performance.
+With respect to CEO pay, the Compensation Committee conducts an annual performance assessment of the CEO and determines appropriate adjustments to all elements of pay based on both individual and Company performance.
 For the other executive officers, the CEO and CFO make recommendations to the Compensation Committee for all elements of pay based on individual performance, market data from our peer group and published survey data.
 The Compensation Committee reviews, discusses, modifies, and approves, as appropriate, these recommendations.